jbjoeburns/AWS_CC/MongoDB/MongoDB.md

-## Setup
+## Setup for mongoDB

-Go through the standard launch instance procedure for instances.
+First, go through the standard launch instance procedure for instances (Remember, use **Ubuntu** version **18.04**, code ending in **1e9**).

-However, for security groups, include port 27017 and the SSH one
+However, for **security groups**, include port **27017** and the **standard SSH one**.

-(Remember, use Ubuntu version 18.04, code ending in 1e9)

-Do the standard...
+Once the instance launches, connect and do the following, as usual:
 - sudo apt update
 - sudo apt upgrade -y

-Acquires key to mongodb version we want (3.2)
+Next, we need to acquire key to mongodb version we want (3.2).

 - wget -qO - https://www.mongodb.org/static/pgp/server-3.2.asc | sudo apt-key add -

-Verifies key
+Then we verify the key.

 - echo "deb http://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/3.2 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.2.list

-Update mongoDB
+Once we have identified the version we want we update our app list.

 - sudo apt update

-Then do this to install components
+Then do this to install it.

 - sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20

-Edits config file
+Finally, we edit the config to define what IP we want to be able to connect to the database.

 - sudo nano /etc/mongod.conf
 - change line 24 to `bindIp: 0.0.0.0`

-Then start mongoDB
+Then start mongoDB.

 - sudo systemctl start mongod
 - sudo systemctl enable mongod (makes mongodb start whenever instance is started)

-Can check if it's running
+We can check if it's running using the following.
 - sudo systemctl status mongod

-Setting up mongoDB on instance in non-db instance

-Make DB_HOST env variable
+The database is now running, we only need to connect to it now.

+## Connecting other instance to mongoDB instance

+First we make DB_HOST an environment variable.
+This provides node with the IP and port to connect to the database.
 - export DB_HOST=mongodb://<public IP for db>:27017/posts

-Seed the db, or it will show empty
+Then seed the db, or it will show empty.
 - node seeds/seed.js

 Then launch your app!